Double-baked cheese soufflés

 Put a ladle full of the cheesy egg mix into each ramekin.

-Put the ramekins into a large baking dish and pour the water into the baking dish being careful not to splash the soufflés.
-Put into the oven for 15-20 mins until risen.
+Put the ramekins into a large oven dish and pour the freshly boiled water into the dish being very careful not to splash the soufflés or yourself.
+Put into the oven for 15-20 minutes until risen.

-Remove from the oven and don’t worry when they deflate - the beauty of double baking them is that they puff back up.
-Take them out of the water but leave in the ramekins to cool.
-You can make this a day ahead or a few hours ahead or, you can let them cool enough to handle and then carry on.
+Remove from the oven and don’t worry when they deflate - the beauty of double baking them is that they puff back up with your second cook.
+Very carefully take them out of the water but leave in the ramekins to cool.

 - Inspiration taken from